 Crews on X-STERN vessels have additional reasons for operating astern:

-- X-STERN is kept towards the weather while on standby during night.
+- The X-STERN is kept towards the weather while on standby during night.
 The service crews get complete rest in between their maintenance shift due to no slamming or vibrations

 - There will also be no slamming due to the X-STERN while on DP or even when transferring between the turbines